holycrap872/ucls-ms-intro-to-cs/CourseMaterials/00_introduction/00_onboarding/lesson_plan.md

         - Raise hand before speaking
         - Don't touch anyone else
         - No unapproved video games
-    - Have everyone sign/big nod to agree
+    - Have everyone do a big nod to agree
 - Discipline ladder
     - Name on board
     - Name underlined on board